 The president said he was convinced that the nation would gain a lot.

-Buhari was quoted to have stated these in a Hausa radio interview with a veteran journalist, Halilu Ahmed Getso and Kamaluddeen Sani Shawai for Tambari TV.
+Buhari was quoted as having stated these in a Hausa radio interview with veteran journalists Halilu Ahmed Getso and Kamaluddeen Sani Shawai for Tambari TV.

-The president said reasons given to him by the CBN convinced him that the economy stood to benefit from a reduction in inflation, currency counterfeiting and the excess cash in circulation.
+The president said the reasons given to him by the CBN convinced him that the economy would benefit from a reduction in inflation, currency counterfeiting, and excess cash in circulation.

-He said he did not consider the period of three months for the change to the new notes as being short.
+He said he did not consider the three months for changing to the new notes to be short.

-‘‘People with illicit money buried under the soil will have a challenge with this but workers, businesses with legitimate incomes will face no difficulties at all,’’ he said.
+‘‘People with illicit money buried under the soil will have a challenge with this, but workers and businesses with legitimate incomes will face no difficulties at all,’’ he said.

-The president was also said to have, in the interview, addressing issues of food security and national security, among others.
+The president was also said to have addressed issues of food security and national security, among others, in the interview.

-The CBN governor had explained that there was significant hoarding of banknotes by public members, with statistics showing that over 85 per cent of monies in circulation were outside the vaults of commercial banks.
+The CBN governor explained that public members were significantly hoarding banknotes, with statistics showing that over 85 percent of monies in circulation were outside the vaults of commercial banks.

 “N2.73 trillion out of the N3.23 trillion in circulation exists outside the vault of the commercial banks.